 Request test scores to be sent

-Freshman applicants must submit test scores from the ACT Plus Writing or SAT.
-Our test code is 4656 for the ACT Plus Writing and 1846 for the SAT.
+Freshman applicants must submit test scores from the ACT or SAT.
+Please note that the writing portion of the ACT is no longer required.
+Our test code is 4656 for the ACT and 1846 for the SAT.
 We receive all scores electronically on a daily basis so there is not an advantage to rush or priority delivery.

 Transfer students are not required to submit scores, but they will be considered if submitted.